 Personal locator beacon

 Once you managed to check off your list all of the above, you’ll have to make sure you can pack them all together smartly.
-The arrangement of the items in your backpack can make a huge difference between having to take everything out of your pack or simply opening it and pulling something out.
+The arrangement of the items in your pack can make a huge difference between having to take everything out of your pack or simply opening it and pulling something out.

 How to Pack A Backpack: Video